foutoucour/les-paul-classics/docs/blog/posts/1989-les-paul-classic.md

     Butterfly, a Les Paul Classic 1989, the very first year of the model.
 </figcaption>
 </figure>
 It started in 1989, with the release of the Les Paul Classic, a guitar that was designed to be a modern version of the Les Paul Standard from the 1960's.
+The Les Paul Classic starting with this model, is a tribute to iconic

 <!-- more -->